-This procedure will allow adjustment to the calibration curve of the SSD120-(XX)N-RS232 or SSD120-(XX)NE-RS232 using the ECP-100 as an aide in matching the digitizer output to a primary flight altimeter or NIST traceable pressure standard.
+This procedure will allow adjustment to the calibration curve of the SSD120-(XX)N-RS or SSD120-(XX)NE-RS using the ECP-100 as an aide in matching the digitizer output to a primary flight altimeter or NIST traceable pressure standard.
+The ECP-100 is designed to display and digitally adjust the calibration offset curve of Trans-Cal altitude encoders.

 This procedure differs significantly from the Span Adjust Procedure described in §4.4.
-The Dynamic Calibration Procedure makes adjustments to the altitude data stored in the digitizer's EEPROM.
-The technician may make adjustments to the digitizer error curve in 1000 foot increments, over the entire operating range with the single exception of the -1000 foot mark.
-The technician will make the adjustments at the 0 or whole altitude mark, NOT at the parallel data's nominal transition point.
+This Dynamic Calibration Procedure makes adjustments to the altitude data stored in the digitizer's EEPROM in 1000 foot increments, over the entire operating range with the single exception of the -1000 foot mark.

+The technician will make the calibration adjustments at the 0 or whole altitude mark, NOT at the parallel data's nominal transition point.
 See Figure 2.
 The digitizer will automatically adjust the ICAO parallel altitude data to transition 50 feet prior to the 0 mark. (i.e. the digitizer's ICAO parallel altitude code will transition from 900 to 1000 feet while the serial altitude data is transmitting 950 feet.)